kiteamismorethansport/wd.io_telnyx_tests/README.md

 ## Getting Started

-Follow these instructions to set up the project locally.
-These steps will get you a copy of the project up and running on your local machine for development and testing purposes and also running the flow on a pipeline in github actions.
+Follow these instructions to set up the project locally and within the pipeline on Github Actions.
+These steps will get you a copy of the project up and running on your local machine for development and testing purposes and also running the flow on a pipeline on github actions with allure test report availabe on Github Pages.

 ### Prerequisites